 We wish you the very best throughout your graduate nursing education.
 Faculty have designed rigorous curricula with innovative classroom, clinical lab, and community experiences, while enabling you to grow in your nursing profession.
 Please communicate often with your faculty advisor, course faculty, and myself.
-Please feel free to stop by my office and say hello.
+If you are ever on campus, please feel free to stop by my office and say hello.
 We thank you for choosing Pittsburg State University!
 Go Gorillas!